Government Assistance for Single Parents With No Income

 The National School Lunch Program provides balanced, low-cost meals to kids at public and private schools.

 Your child’s school will send a form at the start of each school year.
 If you lost it, ask for a new one.
-You can start getting meals any time during the year once approved.
+Once approved, you can start getting meals anytime during the year.

 Help with Utilities